 Work on the development of educational and cognitive motives;

-Work on the formation of a reflective attitude to learning;
+Work on developing a reflective attitude towards learning;

 Regulatory UUD:

-To learn to control their learning activities, to detect and correct errors, to exercise control;
+Learn to control your learning activities, detect and correct errors, exercise control;

-Improve the ability to work in pairs, in a group;
+Improve the ability to work in pairs and in a group;

-Learn to work as consultants, provide mutual assistance in the course of the assignment
+Learn to work as consultants and provide mutual assistance as the task progresses.

 During the classes